Professional Memoir Editing Will Upgrade Your Manuscript.

-Why even writers of the highest caliber need editors
+Why even writers of the highest caliber need book editing services.

 As the Hemingways, the Kerouacs, and the Woolfs of the world knew, over the months and years it takes to complete a manuscript, writers—like you perhaps—become prey to:

 - being blind to their faults.
 After all, most of us do not see our faults, and if we do, they do not seem so serious.
-Writing faults your editor might find include misuse of tense or a lack of transitions (we believe we are being subtle!) or beginning the memoir at a wrong point.
-Your editor will point these out and will suggest ways to improve your writing.
+Writing faults your editor might find include misuse of tense or a lack of transitions (and we believed we were being subtle!) or beginning the memoir at a wrong point in the story arc.
+Your editor will point these problems out and will suggest ways to improve your writing.
 (Working with a personal-history editor is like going to a chiropractor and getting a therapeutic manipulation.)

 - growing ever more comfortable with words, phrases and concepts that are really not best choices.
-This is the easy part of editing for a professional, but it can also be, if you do not corrected them, a reason your readers will put your story down and do not recommend it to their friends—or worse, complain to them.
+This is the easy part of editing for a professional, but it can also be, if you do not corrected them, a reason your readers will put your story down and not recommend it to their friends—or worse, complain to them.

 - confusing wanting to write about something with writing about it.
-This leaves blocks in your story to which you are no longer sensitive.
+Familiarity encourages blocks in your story to which you are no longer sensitive.
 You are telling the whole story in your mind—but the whole of your story is not down on paper.
-Your editor will pick up on this and guide you to write everything in.
-After all, the written story is the only access your reader has to your story.
-If it’s not written into the story, it’s not in the story!
+Your memoir editor will pick up on this and guide you to write everything in.
+After all, the written story is the only glimpse your reader has into your story.
+If it’s not written into the book, it’s not in the book!

 Memoir Network editors commit totally to your manuscript.
 There is no spare-time attention with us!
 We ask you for your timeline and we do everything in our power to meet it.
 In addition, we have all written and/or edited many books.
-Writing and editing are commitments we’re good at.
-So… you can confidently expect us to edit fast and with insight.
+Writing and editing are commitments we’re good at and enjoy.
+So… you can expect us to edit fast and with insight.
 Can the same be said for a relative who will “get to your memoir when I have the time?”